chakreshsahu/EsriIndiaFutureMobility/README.md

 * StreetNetwork
 * VehiclePopulationDensity

-whereas each layer have there weight score out of 5 i.e if feature of an layer have score 5 then it is most preferable for site suitability.
+whereas each layer have their weight score out of 5 i.e if feature of a layer have score 5 then it is most preferable for site suitability.

-When buffer layer is intersect each above stated layers then we will count final average score.
+When buffer layer is intersected to each above stated layers then we will count final average score.

 And this final average score is the output of this GP service.